-Cetim-Ctdec benefits from a cetim funding contribution of 1 million euros per year, enabling a fine coordination of the policies and investments of research and development and the synergies of the two centres.
-The tax paid by the cleavages is unified with that of Cetim.
-The rate is thus reduced to 1 in 1000 and companies with less than 10 employees are no longer subject to it.
-Governance is also changing as the board of directors of the new entity is equally accepted by industrial decolletagers and industrial mechanics from Savoy.
-This rapprochement will have required the active collaboration of the professions (Federation of Mechanical Industries - FIM and National Decolletage Union - SNDEC), the operational staff of the two industrial technical centres and the active support of the Directorate General of Enterprises (DGE) within the ministry in charge of industry.
+Cetim-Ctdec benefits from Cetim's financial contribution of €1 million per year, enabling fine-tuned coordination of R&D policies and investments, and synergies between the two centers.
+The tax paid by bar turners is unified with that of Cetim.
+The rate has been reduced to 1 per 1,000, and companies with fewer than 10 employees are no longer subject to it.
+Governance is also changing, with the new entity's board of directors comprising equal numbers of bar-turning and mechanical engineering manufacturers from Savoie.
+This merger required the active collaboration of the professions (Fédération des industries mécaniques - FIM and Syndicat national du décolletage - SNDEC), the operational staff of the two industrial technical centers, and the active support of the Direction générale des entreprises (DGE) within the Ministry in charge of industry.

 This original solution, combining national and regional activities, has proved its worth with Cetim-Cermat in Mulhouse and Cetim-Certec in Bourges, centers that have been associated with Cetim for over 20 years.